kohei-us/mdds/doc/multi_type_vector.rst

     std::vector<mtv_type> columns(5);

-The first two lines specify the concrete type used for each individual column and the collection type for the columns.
-The third line instantiates the vector for the column storage, and we are setting its size to five to accommodate for five columns.
-We will make use of the collection_type later in this example.
+The first two lines specify the concrete :cpp:class:`~mdds::multi_type_vector` type used for each individual column and the collection type that wraps the columns.
+The third line instantiates the ``std::vector`` instance to store the columns, and we are setting its size to five to accommodate for five columns.
+We will make use of the collection_type later in this example after the columns have been populated.

-Next, we need to fill the columns with cell values.
+Now, we need to populate the columns with values.
 First, we are setting the header row::

     // Populate the header row.